top of page

 This might come as a shock to some, but swimwear is a big no-no in Japanese onsens.
 The onsen experience is all about connecting with nature and embracing simplicity, and that means bathing in the nude.
 It might feel a little strange at first, especially if you’re not used to communal nudity, but rest assured—it’s completely normal in Japan.

 What about that small towel they give you?
 You might wonder.
 The answer is simple: that towel is not for covering yourself in the water.
 Instead, use it to cover yourself modestly while walking to and from the bath.
 Once you’re ready to enter the onsen, fold it neatly and place it on your head or the edge of the bath.
 Just make sure it doesn’t touch the water!
+This point is emphasized in every comprehensive Onsen etiquette guide.

 Do: Respect the Quiet Atmosphere

-Onsens are places of relaxation and tranquility, so it’s important to keep noise levels to a minimum.
+Onsens are places of relaxation and tranquillity, so it’s important to keep noise levels to a minimum.
 This isn’t the place for loud conversations or splashing around.
 Instead, take the opportunity to unwind and enjoy the peaceful surroundings.

 Men Enjoying Japanese Onsen